ksadangrit/cats-nz/README.md

 ```

 ## 3. Calculation and analysis
 At this stage, we're going to do calculations on the `cats_nz_clean` dataframe before looking at the `cats_reference_clean` dataframe.
 For this part, I will mainly talk about the code that will be use for different calculations.
-The results and insights from these calculations will be discussed at the next stage.
+The results and insights from these calculations will be discussed at the next stage, except for the calculation of avg, min and max of ages, indoor hours, preys per month and deployed hours as I won't be making visualisations for those results.
 ### Total number of events
 -- From all cats --
 ```